 In 2017 the city of Mississauga was able to purchase the building and some of the land surrounding it.
 In 2018 it was re-opened as a public space for cultural events and workshops to take place.

-The new Creative Hub strives to remove barriers to access to cultural events for the community and to revitalize the neighbourhood by attracting both locals and visitors to the space.
+The new Creative Hub strives to remove barriers to access to cultural events for the community and to revitalize the neighborhood by attracting both locals and visitors to the space.

 This space hosts many interesting events, namely the In Situ Festival, that showcase works by emerging artists.
 Are you a craft beer lover?
 Mississauga’s first Craft Beer festival, The Creative Craft Beer Festival, will be held here in November.
 It will showcase up to 20 breweries and cideries, food and non alcoholic beverage options as well.

 There is also a residency program offered to artists in the area.
 Whether it’s working on a project, creating their own work, or being a part of a bigger piece, this is an incredible opportunity for artists of any discipline to become part of a community of Mississauga artists.
 I encourage you to check out the impressive list of current resident artists–they are right in your backyard!